architect-examples/arc-workshop/src/shared/md/02-intro-to-web/03-sessions.md

 exports.handler = arc.html.post(counter)
 ```

-> Hat tip to [Marco Rogers](https://twitter.com/polotek) for the resoning that lead to 'POST only mutates rule'
+> Hat tip to [Marco Rogers](https://twitter.com/polotek) for the reasoning that lead to 'POST only mutates rule'

 ## Summary

 Session state is stored in DynamoDB and expires after a week of inactivity.
 If you want to disable sessions remove `SESSION_TABLE_NAME` environment variable from your Lambda function in the console.